b2pweb/bdf-queue/README.md

 $manager->send($message);
 ```

+Use the job synthax `"Class@method"` to determine the callable (By default the method is "handle")
-If you want to register your handlers on a specific destination you could use the receiver builder:
+or register your handlers on a specific destination you could use the receiver builder:

 ```PHP
 <?php